-Humboldt Fog is a goat’s milk cheese, that uses ash, both as a top covering and as a layer through the middle.
+Humboldt Fog is a goat’s milk cheese that uses ash both as a top covering and as a layer through the middle.

-The milk is pasteurized, then coagulated with lactic acid and vegetable enzyme and allowed to curdle overnight.
+To make the Humboldt Fog Cheese, the milk is pasteurized, then coagulated with lactic acid and vegetable enzyme and allowed to curdle overnight.

 Cheese moulds are half-filled with curd, then sprinkled with a thin layer of salt and white-pine ash, and filled with curd and allowed to drain and dry.
 The cheese is then coated on the top with more ash, and a cheese culture is injected.